B-Whitt/ML-POT/Lab-1/README.md

-# Setting up your first DSX notebook
+# Breast cancer detection with XGBoost and IBM Watson Machine Learning

 ## Introduction:

 [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/DSX.png" height="150"/>](http://datascience.ibm.com/) [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/jupyter.png" height="150"/>](http://jupyter.org/index.html)

-In this lab, you will use IBM's Data Science Experience (DSX) to create a Jupyter IPython notebook to examine the principles of Machine Learning using the Titanic dataset.
-You will build a model based upon the actual Titanic disaster to predict who survived -- and who did not.
+In this lab, you will use a Jupyter Notebook and the XGBoost library for breast cancer detection.
+The Jupyter notebook contains steps and code to get data from the IBM Watson Studio Community, create a predictive model, and start scoring new data.
+This notebook introduces commands for getting data and for basic data cleaning and exploration, model training, model persistance to Watson Machine Learning repository, model deployment, and scoring.

 ## Objectives: